A-Z of British Sewing Machine

 Whalley Smith & Paget c1884

-• Factory: Parker Street Works, Keightley.
+• Factory: Parker Street Iron Works, Keightley.

 Whight & Mann Est 1859 - 1878 Closed